rackerlabs/support-how-to/content/rackconnect/features-introduced-in-rackconnect-v20.md

 account enables RackConnect to automate network connectivity and software firewalls on cloud servers as part of the RackConnect solution.
-This account is for use only by the automated system, not by actual Rackers (support techs).
+This account is for use only by the automated system, not by actual Rackers (support personnel).
 It should not be deleted under any circumstances.

 ### Next step